Type of Drug

 Aspirin may increase the possibility of stomach ulcer when taken together with adrenal corticosteroids, Phenylbutazone (2), or alcoholic beverages.

-counteract the uric-acid-eliminating effect of Probenecid and Sulfinpyrazone.
+Aspirin will counteract the uric-acid-eliminating effect of Probenecid and Sulfinpyrazone.

-dose with food, milk, or a glass of water.
+Since Aspirin can cause upset stomach or bleeding, take each dose with food, milk, or a glass of water.

 Adult: for aches, pains, and fever, 325 to 650 milligrams every 4 hours; for arthritis and rheumatic conditions, up to 5200 milligrams (16 325-milligram tablets) per day; for rheumatic fever, up to 7800 milligrams (24 325-milligram tablets) per day; to prevent heart attack, stroke, or TIA in men, 325 milligrams 2 to 4 times per day.